 2. Keeps tabs

-A marketing manager has little time to waste, that’s why Meltwater's Social Media Marketing Solution exists.
-Our media intelligence tool allows marketing pros to gain a snapshot of their brand, competitors and industry, whilst drinking their morning coffee.
+A marketing manager has little time to waste, that’s why Meltwater's suite for marketing professionals exists.
+Our media intelligence suite allows marketing pros to gain a snapshot of their brand, competitors and industry, whilst drinking their morning coffee.
 Being the first to know enables a marketing manager to create agile and competitive strategies.
 We recommend keeping tabs on the below to start with:

 - Brand mentions (both in online news and social media)